keix/nyxx/README.md

 ```

 ### WASM (WebGL frontend)
-To compile for the web:
+To compile for the web frontend:

 ```bash
 zig build wasm